Colin-Fredericks/hx-js/README.md

 </map>
 ```

-Note the classes, Bear1 and Bear2. *They need to be the first class.* The javscript will then look for divs with matching classes. *They need to be divs.* Here's an example:
+Note the classes, Bear1 and Bear2.
+You can name them anything you want, but *they need to be the first class.* The javscript will then look for divs with matching classes. *They need to be divs.* Here's an example:

 ```html
 <div class="Bear1 hx-popup-content">